 In order to determine the marginal bid cost of providing Unforced Capacity in the Capability Period and Monthly Auction, the NYISO will calculate the change in the amount of Unforced Capacity that would have been bought and sold by each Bidder and Offeror if there had been - in addition to the Bids and offers that were already part of the auction - an additional demand for a very small amount of Unforced Capacity.
 The presence of this additional demand would have had one of two effects.
 Either it would have increased the amount of Unforced Capacity purchased from the marginal Offeror (which is the Offeror whose offer price is lowest among those entities that offered Unforced Capacity into that auction, but did not sell all of that Unforced Capacity in that auction), so that the amount of Unforced Capacity purchased from that Offeror would have been slightly above the amount that was actually purchased in that auction.
-Alternatively, it would have decreased the amount of Unforced Capacity purchased by the marginal Bidder (which is the Bidder whose offer price is lowest among those entities that purchased Unforced Capacity in that auction), so that the amount of Unforced Capacity purchased by that Bidder would have been slightly below the amount that was actually purchased in that auction (with the leftover Unforced Capacity used to meet the small additional demand).
-The algorithm that the NYISO uses to conduct the
+Alternatively, it would have decreased the amount of Unforced Capacity purchased set among those entities that purchased Unforced Capacity in that auction), so that the purchased Unforced Capacity in that auction above the amount of Unforced Capacity purchased in that auction.